airyrooms/maleo.js/CONTRIBUTING.md

 $ yarn watch
 ```

-The command above watches for every changes from folder `/packages/plugins`  and `/packages/Maleo.js`
+The command above watches for every changes from folder `/packages`

 **Test**